 Chris (CJ) Olding has been a church musician for over twenty five years, serving in a number of parishes in Hampshire and London, UK.
 He also spent five years as a chorister and played the organ and piano at St Marie’s Cathedral, Sheffield.
-Chris is currently an organist and a Musical Co-ordinator at St Bede’s church, Basingstoke, a member of the music staff at Immaculate Conception, Farm Street, London and a musical liturgist for Portsmouth Diocese.
+Chris is currently an organist and Director of Music at St Bede’s church, Basingstoke.
+He is also a member of the Catholic Diocese of Portsmouth Liturgy Formation advisory group.

 Chris is a proficient accompanist, pianist and guitarist.
 He also composes organ and liturgical vocal music in both traditional and, increasingly, contemporary styles.
 Chris specialises in developing small choirs, cantors and music groups and encouraging reluctant congregations to sing.

 Chris also receives commissions for composition.

 I’ve been composing for over fifteen years, but only when attending a recent stewardship course did I think about making my work available.
 I was struck by the parable of the talents (Matthew 25) – a reminder that as Christians, our gifts come from God and we are called to share them in his service.

 What our customers say